harigovind7721/harigovind7721/README.md

 ### About me

-I'm a 3rd-year BCA (Honours) student at Kristu Jyoti College of Management and Technology, Changanacherry, with a specialisation in AI/ML.
+I'm a 3rd-year BCA (Honours) student at Kristu Jyoti College of Management and Technology, Changanacherry.
 I've completed two internships — a web designing internship at Tisser Technologies (May 2025) and a 240-hour Data Analytics internship at MashupStack, Trivandrum (Apr–May 2026), where I worked on retail sales analytics and business performance optimisation using real-world datasets.